bigspotteddog/landing-page-service/how_to_build_an_ecommerce_website_from_scratch.md

 We will also setup a database.

-Skills:
-* Install Python
-* Install Google Cloud SDK
-* Create a GCP project
-* Deploy a project to Google App Engine
-* Register a custom domain
-* Configure our project to use HTTPS only
-* Install database
 ## What are the features of this ecommerce website?

 The following is a list of features for an ecommerce website.